Architectural Technology & Building Sciences

 - Be ready to make a valuable contribution to the architecture and construction related fields.

 Internships/Cooperative Education: As an architectural technology and building sciences major, you will have the opportunity to participate in the internship/co-op program.
-If you choose to pursue this opportunity, you will work in a design environment as a:
+If you choose to pursue this opportunity, you will work in an Architectural/Engineering environment as a drafter or designer.

 You will perform a variety of work assignments under the supervision of design professionals and are required to submit periodic written reports.
 An on-site mentor and FLCC faculty will review the work performed.